h43z/writeups/0922-intigriti.md

     });
 ```
 It makes another request to `https://challenge-0922.intigriti.io/challenge/api.php?question=`
-It tries to `JSON.parse()` the response of the endpoint and if the parsing throws an error
+Then tries to `JSON.parse()` the response of the endpoint and if the parsing throws an error
-the reponse get's passed to `eval`...
+the response get's passed to `eval`...

 This screams to be investigated.
 Maybe we can influence the response somehow
 to include a payload from us.

 What does this endpoint return?
 We open it in the browser and provide just
-some random value for the question.
+some random value to the `question` parameter.

 `https://challenge-0922.intigriti.io/challenge/api.php?question=asdf`
 ```
 {"answer":"Signs point to yes"}
 ```
 Okay.
-Doesn't seem to be anything reflected of interest here.
+Doesn't seem to be anything reflected here of interest.
 This will get parsed
-with 'JSON.parse' just fine and never reach the eval.
+via 'JSON.parse' just fine and never reach the `eval(e)`.

 We should mess with the `question` parameter value for a while.
 Maybe some value
 will lead to a more interesting response.
-Multiple things could lead to that.
+Multiple things could do that.
 A too long string, a number, too big number, special character.
-Anything that
+Basically anything that
-could potentially break the the server side code that generates the response.
+could break the server side code that generates the response.

 We try a few values.
 ```